Botswana: Conservation in Luxury

 A safari to Botswana can also conveniently link to include extension safaris in South Africa, Zimbabwe, Zambia and Namibia.

-Well known lodges there include Khwai River Lodge, or Kwai River Lodge, Mombo, Kings Pool, Selinda, Kwando Lagoon Camp and Chiefs Camp and Stanleys Camp to name but a few.
+Well known lodges there include Zarafa, Selinda, Khwai River Lodge, Mombo, Kings Pool, Kwando Lagoon Camp and Chiefs Camp and Stanleys Camp – to name but a few.

 Jack’s camp – Makgadikgadi Pans: Heading south into the seemingly endless Kalahari, you come across a small palm treed oasis wherein nestles Jacks Camp, and nearby San camp.
 These luxury camps, appointed in the style of days gone by, are overseen by the late Jack Bousfield’s charismatic son Ralph.

 Situated near the edge of these 4,000 sq mile pans, you will head out into these fragile pans on quad bikes- cars would sink through the crust- for a truly wild and emotional experience.
 In the surrounding areas a remarkable amount of game exists, especially during January through March which is the migration and flamingo season, a spectacular sight, even in the rainy season.
-From here you will walk out with Bushmen and share a glipse of their vanishing world, while all around you lie artefacts from prehistory; or sit under the 2,000 year old Chapmans Baoabab tree, 26 yards in girth, just as Livingstone did before you, marvelling at the vastness and timelessness of Africa.
+From here you will walk out with Bushmen and share a glimpse of their vanishing world, while all around you lie artifacts from prehistory; or sit under the 2,000 year old Chapman’s Baobab tree, 26 yards in girth, just as Livingstone did before you, marveling at the vastness and timelessness of Africa.

 |Temperature (ºF) – These are the average lows and highs|